About NJPACE

 gescher@newjerseypace.org

-Business and program development professional with experience as an Investment banker, licensed NJ land use planner, and former NJ local elected official.
-Gus is also principal of First Enterprise Consulting, LLC, a project finance advisory firm in central New Jersey.
+Gus is also the principal of First Enterprise Consulting, LLC, a project finance advisory firm in central New Jersey.
 The firm specializes in Alternative and Renewable Energy Facilities.
-He consults on projects from Concept – to Development Management – to Financial Structuring/Proformas – to Team Coordination – and to Equity and Debt Execution.
+He consults on projects from concept to development management, financial structuring/proformas, team coordination, and equity and debt execution.

 Gus’s recent positions include Business Development Manager at a leading Commercial Solar Design/Build company and as a Project Manager for a prominent non-profit corporation in Trenton, NJ.

-Prior to these, he served in leadership positions at Citicorp Securities, PNC Capital Markets, RBC Capital Markets, and BB&T Capital Markets – all specializing in project development and finance.
-Gus has held licenses issued by the SEC/FINRA in all 50 states, with Series 7, Series 63, and Series 79 designations.
+Prior to these, he served in leadership positions at Citicorp Securities, PNC Capital Markets, RBC Capital Markets, and BB&T Capital Markets—all specializing in project development and finance.

 He holds a BA from Princeton University, and a Master of Architecture and Urban Planning, also from Princeton University.